Use an approved car seat for the height and weight of

 Your child may throw temper tantrums.
-Make sure she is safe and ignore the tantrums.
-If you give in, she will throw more tantrums.
+Make sure he is safe and ignore the tantrums.
+If you give in, he will throw more tantrums.

 Offer your child choices (such as clothes, stories or breakfast foods).
 This will encourage decision-making.

 Your child can understand the consequences of unacceptable behavior.
 Follow through with the consequences you talk about.
-This will help her gain self-control.
+This will help him gain self-control.